-The SFM affirms that this rulemaking action complies specifically with the mandates of HSC Sections 13143, 18928, 18949.2(b), 18949(c) and the mandates of the statutory authority of the SFM.
+The SFM affirms that this rulemaking action complies specifically with the mandates of HSC Sections 13143, 18928, 18949.2(b), 18949(c), and the mandates of the statutory authority of the SFM.
+The proposed amendments are administrative in nature with no intended change in regulatory effect.

-Therefore, the SFM's initial determination of no significant, statewide adverse economic impact directly affecting business in California and their ability to compete with businesses in other states does not require any additional evidence, documents, or other evidence to support this action.
+Therefore, the SFM's initial determination of no significant, statewide adverse economic impact directly affecting businesses in California and their ability to compete with businesses in other states does not require any additional evidence, documents, or other evidence to support this action.
+The public is welcome to submit any information, facts, or documents either supporting SFM's initial determination or finding to the contrary.